johannwagner/scientific-team-project/README.md

 # gecko_pool
-gecko_pool is a thread pool designed to be easy to use while still remaining more efficient then creating new threads for new problems.
+gecko_pool is a thread pool designed to be easy to use while still remaining more efficient than creating new threads for new problems.

 ## TODOs:
 - Per-Pool Priority for threads